Xiaocong-Yang/personal-website/_posts/2025-11-15-symbolic-system.md

 By contrast, a purely neural compression lives entirely inside the model.
 Its latent axes are unnamed, its geometry is private, and its content can drift as training data or fine-tuning objectives change.
 Such a representation is excellent for generalization, but poor as a locus of obligation.
 It is hard to say, in that space alone, what the system *owes* to anyone, or which distinctions it is supposed to treat as invariant.
 In other words, **neural compression serves prediction, while symbolic compression serves alignment with a human normative frame**.

 Once you see symbolic systems as alignment maps rather than mere rule lists, the connection to *accountability* becomes direct.
 To say “the model must not discriminate on protected attributes”, or “the model must apply a duty-of-care standard”, is to insist that certain symbolic distinctions be reflected, in a stable way, inside its internal concept space — and that we be able to locate, probe, and, if necessary, correct those reflections.
+And this accountability is usually desired, even at the cost of compromising part of the model capability.

 ## The Challenge of Scalability ##